Wall Street slips as lockdown protests spread in China

-NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Monday as protests spread in China calling for President Xi Jinping to step down amid growing anger over severe COVID-19 restrictions.
+Stocks fell broadly on Wall Street in afternoon trading Monday as protests spread in China calling for President Xi Jinping to step down amid growing anger over severe COVID-19 restrictions.

 The world’s second largest economy has been stifled by a “zero COVID” policy which includes lockdowns that continually threaten the global supply chain at a time when recession fears hang over economies worldwide.
 The recent upheaval in China is the greatest show of public dissent against the ruling Communist Party in decades.

-Markets in Asia and Europe slipped.
+Markets in Asia and Europe fell.
 Bond yields held relatively steady.
-The yield on the 10-year Treasury rose to 3.70% from 3.69% on Friday.
+The yield on the 10-year Treasury rose to 3.71% from 3.69% on Friday.

 Wall Street is coming off of a holiday-shortened week that was relatively light on corporate news and economic data.
 Investors have a busier week ahead as they continue monitoring the hottest inflation in decades and its impact on consumers, business and monetary policy.